 In an essay on The Mighty, Laura Snelling, who has struggled with mental illness since she was a teenager, writes with raw honesty about her attitude toward New Year’s resolutions: “I already hate myself and think I’m a failure and a waste of space because I can’t do anything right.
 The moment I didn’t stick with my resolution for the first time, is like promising disaster.
 My mental stability would plummet down the drain because I just screwed up yet again, and here I am validating that I can’t do anything right and I’m definitely a failure.”

 In addition, it’s common to achieve goals and feel an immediate sense of satisfaction that subsequently dissolves and leaves us back where we were before.
 That can leave young adults with the feeling that no matter what they accomplish, that don’t feel any better.
 As often as you’ve heard it, it still bears repeating: True happiness doesn’t come from achievements.
 So where does it come from?
+In part, it comes from emotional resilience, which allows us to rebound from difficulty with stronger self-knowledge and emotional awareness.

-Multiple studies point to resilience as a source of positive emotions, overall well-being, and good mental health.
-What is resilience?
-Resilience is the ability to navigate challenging experiences and recover more quickly from adversity.
-“People with higher levels of emotional resilience have an easier time adapting to stressful situations or crises, with fewer negative effects.
-They’re able to bounce back more quickly from setbacks, and to take challenges in stride.”
+People with higher levels of emotional resilience have an easier time adapting to stressful situations or crises, with fewer negative effects.
+They’re able to bounce back more quickly from setbacks, and to take challenges in stride.

 - Having a sense of purpose and meaning

 - Feeling a sense of gratitude